Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Nodal lines with PT -symmetry

 \subsection{Topological stability of nodal lines}

-~ Let us apply the homotopic reasoning to nodal class $\textrm{AI}$~\cite{Fang:2015}.
+~ \TB{Following the previous work of Refs.~\cite{Fang:2015,Bzdusek:2017}, we now} apply the homotopic reasoning to nodal class $\textrm{AI}$.
 Since conventional topological classifications require us to preserve only the energy gap between the HO and LU bands, it is customary to \emph{spectrally flatten} the energy of the occupied (unoccupied) bands of $H(\bs{k})$ to $-1$ ($+1$).
 This can be achieved without closing the energy gap by continuously retracting $\eps^j_{\bs{k}}$ to $\sign[\eps^j_{\bs{k}}]$.
 We thus narrow our attention to Hamiltonians of the form

 where the calligraphic font indicates the spectral flattening.
-Taking into account the reality condition, Hamiltonians of the form in Eq.~(\ref{eqn:projected-Ham}) constitute an $n\ell$-dimensional space (called the \emph{real Grassmannian})~\cite{Kitaev:2009,Fang:2015}
+Taking into account the reality condition, Hamiltonians of the form in Eq.~(\ref{eqn:projected-Ham}) constitute an $(n\ell)$-dimensional space~\cite{Kitaev:2009} (called the \emph{real Grassmannian})